scholarslab/gitpractice/Praxis2019.md

 ## What are your five favorite things?
 * Amanda: dogs, stories (books but also other media with stories e.g. videogames), spending time with friends, making websites, waking up early yet well rested
+* Shane: dogs, stories, spending time with friends, leaving Jeremy do the CSS, not sleeping ever
 * Brandon: chocolate chip cookies warm, gooey, and with milk; animals; warm days with a nice breeze; playing/listening to music; time with friends
 * Lauren: reading fiction, autumn, bread, foxes, friends
 * Janet: Julie Andrews, dark chocolate, dogs, singing, trees